robcarver17/skipperman/docs/technical/overview.md

 1 - We use the same flask endpoint, as the URL is unchanged and this is still an action 2- As a button has been pressed, this is now a POST
-3 -`action(action_option)` is called
+3 -` action(action_option:str, form_name: str)` is called
 4 - ... the early steps remain the same
   - We call the `get_form` method of the form handler
   - This works out if we are doing a GET ('displayed form') or POST ('posted form').
 We are now doing a POST, so we look for the posted form.
-    - It looks up the appropriate function to call to get the posted form, from the form mapping dictionary.
-As we still have no state information, this will be the 'initial form' for which the appropriate function here is `app.frontend.cadets.ENTRY_view_cadets.post_form_view_of_cadets`
+    - It looks up the appropriate function to call to get the *posted* form, from the form mapping dictionary.
+Again as the form name is `index`, this will be the 'initial form' for which the appropriate function here is `app.frontend.cadets.ENTRY_view_cadets.post_form_view_of_cadets`
-    - That function returns an abstract `NewForm`, which is a simple object that when returned sets the state information so that we know we have moved to a different page within this action.
-  - We then redirect to the display form name specified by the `NewForm`, which should also be in the form mapping.
-From here we proceed as if we are getting the function for a displayed form above.
+    - That function returns an abstract `NewForm` telling us we now need form name `display_form_add_cadet` 5  We do a URL redirect to the appropriate web page that NewForm relates to, passing as `request.args` any stored state information eg the event ID (none in this case).

 Steps 5 and 6 are the same.